Bednja, Varaždin County

 Bednja (/hr/) is a village and municipality in northern Croatia.
 It is located in the Varaždin County, west of Lepoglava.

+The village is known by its specific local idiom (bednjanski govor), subdialect of Kajkavian, which is protected as the cultural good of Croatia.

 Climate

 Since records began in 2006, the highest temperature recorded at the local weather station was 37.9 C, on 8 August 2013.
 The coldest temperature was -23.8 C, on 9 February 2012.

 Demographics

-According to the 2011 census, there are a total of 3,992 inhabitants, in the following settlements:
+In the 2021 census, the municipality had a population of 3,389 in the following settlements: